pratikthanki/pratikthanki.github.io/index.md

 Other than writing code, I have a passion for travelling!
-My girlfriend and I are always booking last-minute flights away. ✈️ I also follow (and love) the NFL and spend my Sunday's supporting the Dallas Cowboys! ✭
+My girlfriend and I are always booking last-minute flights away. ✈️ I also follow (and love) the NFL and spend my Sunday's watching Red Zone!

 * * *